-On November 22, 2015, the Government of Alberta introduced its Climate Leadership Plan (the "CLP").
-The CLP has four areas of focus: implementing a carbon price on GHG emissions, phasing out coal-generated electricity and developing renewable energy, legislating an oil sands emission limit, and introducing a new methane emissions reduction plan.
-The Government of Alberta has since introduced new legislation to give effect to these initiatives.
-The Climate Leadership Act came into force on January 1, 2017 and enabled a carbon levy that increased from \$20 to \$30 per tonne on January 1, 2018.
-While the levy is anticipated to increase again in 2021 in line with the federal legislation, the Government of Alberta has announced it will not proceed with the scheduled 2021 increase unless the expansion to the Trans Mountain Pipeline proceeds.
+On November 22, 2015, the Government of Alberta introduced a Climate Leadership Plan (the "CLP").
+Under this strategy, the Climate Leadership Act (the "CLA") came into force on January 1, 2017 and established a fuel charge intended to first outstrip and subsequently keep pace with the federal price.
 On December 14, 2016, the Oil Sands Emissions Limit Act came into force, establishing an annual 100 megatonne limit for GHG emissions from all oil sands sites, excluding some attributable to upgraders, the electric energy portion of cogeneration and other prescribed emissions.